ngcrob/docker-nexus3/README.md

 # sonatype/nexus3

+### The actual docker image exists in DTR.
+Please be sure you are pulling from there, this
+### Dockerfile only exists here for versioning control, etc.  Changes to the Docker image will
+### be pushed accordingly, and recorded here.

 A Dockerfile for Sonatype Nexus Repository Manager 3, based on CentOS.

 To run, binding the exposed port 8081 to the host.